-- During the Period, the Kidston Solar Project (KS1) generated 26,133MWh of renewable energy.
-In addition to this, the JSP generated 12,518MWh of renewable energy delivering total revenue for the Period of $4.2M;
+- During the Period, the 50MW Kidston Solar Project (KS1) generated 26,038MWh of renewable energy with the 50MW Jemalong Solar Project (JSP) generating 22,195MWh of renewable energy, delivering a combined revenue for the Period of $5.1M;

-- Genex finished the Period with a strong cash position, with cash at bank of $49.3M as at 30 June 2021;
+- Genex finished the Period in a strong cash position, with cash at bank of $41.8M as of 30 September 2021; and

-We continue to progress our portfolio of renewable energy and storage growth projects and I look forward to updating the market in the coming period on the progress of our Bouldercombe Battery project and Kidston Wind project.
+Our 2 solar farms at Kidston in Queensland and Jemalong in New South Wales, are performing well while we continue to progress our growing portfolio of renewable energy and storage projects.
+I look forward to updating the market in the coming period on the progress of our Bouldercombe Battery Project and Kidston Wind project.